 Dr. Onate is Board-Certified in Psychiatry and Internal Medicine with deep experience in comprehensive medical care for mental illness, particularly severe mental illness and depression.
 He has over twenty years of experience treating a wide variety of patients.

-Originally a music major in college, Dr. Onate leaned towards pursuing science and biology after his first year.
+Originally a music major in college, Dr. John Onate leaned towards pursuing science and biology after his first year.
 He began to consider medicine as his long-term goal.
-He felt it could fit with his science acumen and combine that with his broader interests in sociology, anthropology, plus his desire to work directly with people.
+He felt it would fit with his science acumen and combine well with his broader interests in sociology and anthropology, as well as his desire to work directly with people.
 Once in medical school and residency, he combined psychiatry and internal medicine as the path that best helped him breakdown barriers of physical vs. mental health and enabled him to treat his patients more holistically.

 He has continually fought the stigma sometimes associated with mental illness and increased access to treatment throughout his career, as both an educator and a psychiatrist.
 In treating patients, he adapts his role as a physician to meet their style and work collaboratively with them to help them as best as he can.
 His background as an educator helps him explain his treatment plans, and ensure the entire person is taken care of and on a thoughtful path towards healing.